rtmrtmrtmrtm/pskons/README.md

   >
 ```

-The lines starting with A-K are a Digipan-like display of the most
+The lines starting with upper-case letters are a Digipan-like display
-plausible signals (typically mostly not signals at all).
-You can
+of the most plausible signals; the first number is the frequency (Hz),
+the second number (e.g. 0.9) is a indication of signal quality.
+Pskons
+doesn't try hard to suppress garbage, so often (as above) most of the
-select one of these signals to talk to with control-A followed by the
+lines aren't really signals.
+You can select one of these signals to
+talk to with control-A followed by the (lower case) letter of the
-(lower case) letter of the signal.
-Then the lines starting with "-"
+signal.
+Then the lines starting with "-" will show received text from
-will show received text from that signal.
-Send by typing; your text
+that signal.
+Send by typing; your text will show up on the lines
-will show up on the lines starting with ">".
-Type control-C or
+starting with ">".
+Type control-C or control-X to quit.
+The file
-control-X to quit.
-The file qso-trace.txt will contain the text of
-signals you have selected with control-A.
+qso-trace.txt will contain the text of signals you have selected with
+control-A.